kozalosev/DeskChan-Launcher/README.md

 | `--preserve-distribution`    | By default, the launcher deletes a distributive archive after the installation.
 You can disable this behavior using this flag.                                                                                                                                                      |

-#### Graphical module
+#### Graphic user interface module

 <div align="center">
     <img src="https://i.imgur.com/SGREDOl.png">
 </div>

-As of **v0.1.1-dev** the launcher can be launched in the GUI mode as a usual window.
-This mode lacks a way to change its behavior using command line arguments, but the most useful options are brought to the GUI layer as controls.
+As of **v0.1.1-dev** the launcher can be launched in the GUI mode to present a pretty window to the user.
+This mode lacks a way to change program's behavior using command line arguments, but the most useful options were implemented as controls.
 However, they are only equivalents for `--path` and `--autorun`/`--no-autorun`.
 Moreover, you may set them only during the initial installation process.
 Thus, you cannot disable autorun on startup at any time via graphical interface today.
 I'm going to solve this problem in the future, though.

 FUTURE